DavidHickman/tnris.org/content/markdown/geographic-information-office/2015-02-24-gis-community-meeting-recap-1st-quarter.md

 <img class="img-responsive" alt="Aerial orthoimagery composed in the layout and colors of the Texas flag" src="images/ortho_flag_blank.jpg">

 Ms. Mullins gave a detailed overview of the current status of the project and introduced the new dedicated TOP project page located on the TNRIS website.
 Four state agencies contributed funds to the 0.5-meter statewide orthoimagery.
 Several local entities and one federal agency are participating in 6-inch and 1-foot buy-up options that were offered by the imagery acquisition vendor, Surdex Corporation.
-Specific AOIs and participating entities can be found on the project website.
+Specific AOIs and participating entities can be found on the [project website](2015-statewide-orthoimagery-project).

 Gayla extended an invitation to anyone interested in assisting with the QA/QC of the imagery using the online quality assurance tool provided by Surdex.
-For more information or to participate, please fill out and submit the form located on the project page https://tnris.org/2015-statewide-orthoimagery-project/.
+For more information or to participate, please fill out and submit the [form](https://tnris.org/2015-statewide-orthoimagery-project/#contact-pm) located on the project page.

 ### Texas NAIP 2014 Availability – 2014 – Gayla Mullins, TNRIS

 Gayla went on to announce the pending availability of the county compressed mosaic (CCM) imagery files from the 2014 National Agriculture Imagery Program statewide flyover.
-The CCM files will be available for download through the TNRIS Data Download page, by county, in February.
+The CCM files will be available for download through the TNRIS Data Download page, by county, in March.

 **Alternatively, the NAIP 2014 imagery are available via a USDA-APFO WMS:**